foo-dogsquared/freebies-hunt-api/src/list.md

 ## Free and Open Access Textbooks
 ### This section offers a collection of free (if not, open which is even better) textbooks for everyone.
 Most of them are something programming-related but you can see more of them at the "Open Educational Resources" section. | textbook | #f28123
+- [All About Circuits Textbook](https://www.allaboutcircuits.com/textbook/) | An electronics textbook made by the Tony R. Kuphaldt.
+Contains a set of volumes covering electricity and electronics.
 - [Algorithms (by *Jeff Erickson*)](http://algorithms.wtf/) | It's a good book on algorithms (though not recommended as a first book on data structures and algorithms).
 - [Building Blocks for Theoretical Computer Science](http://mfleck.cs.illinois.edu/building-blocks/) | **(Self-explanatory title is self-explanatory, I think.)** A book that gives you a rudimentary class on theoretical side of computer science.
 Most of the focus are directed on the formal mathematical side of things with the lessons being set theory, logic, proofs, graphs, and calculus.
 - [Calculus (by *Kalid Azad* from *Better Explained*)](https://betterexplained.com/calculus/) | **(One of the more beginner-friendly books on learning calculus.
 I recommend it to give it a chance.)** A free online primer that tackles on learning calculus with intuition.